- Download our Moving to the USA Guide (PDF)

 Temporary work visas for the USA

-There are several visa categories available for those wanting to work in the US, with each category being specific to a particular kind of work.
-Most expats will apply for either the H-1B or the L visa.
+There are several visa categories available if you want to work in the US, with each category being specific to a particular kind of work.
+Your prospective employer will need to sponsor your visa application in most cases.
+Most expats will apply for either the H-1B or the L visa, although H-1B visas are subject to annual caps and a lottery system for standard applications.

 The L visa (divided into L-1A or L-1B) is for employees of international companies who have been transferred to a branch in the US.
 L1-A is for executive and managerial employees, while L-1B is for employees with specialised knowledge.